Deepayan137/presentations/NLA/PITCHME.md

 ## Introduction

-Genertaing sentences is an important problem in unsupervised learning.Sentence generation finds its application in language modeling.One of the most popular approach towards learning sentence representation is by encoder decoder network via RNNs.
+Genertaing sentences is an important problem in unsupervised learning.
+Sentence generation finds its application in language modeling.
+One of the most popular approach towards learning sentence representation is by encoder decoder network via RNNs.
 RNNs do this by maximizing the log predictive likelihood of each token in the training sequence given the previous observed tokens.